-Currently 7.2% of people over 65 within West Dunbartonshire have dementia.
+Currently 7.2% of people over 65 within West Dunbartonshire have Dementia.
 As our population increases and ages this is projected to increase by 75% by 2031 (The Dementia Epidemic, 2011).

-During 2010 60% of admissions to the dementia assessment unit were from other care settings, primarily care homes or acute hospital beds and 65% of discharges during 2010 were to care homes.
+During 2010 60% of admissions to the Dementia assessment unit were from other care settings, primarily care homes or acute hospital beds and 65% of discharges during 2010 were to care homes.
 The average length of stay was 134 days.
 The number of available beds will reduce following the review of Older Peoples Mental Health Inpatient beds and therefore a target reduction in the numbers of patients is hard to predict.
-We will however aim to reduce the average length of stay to 96 days. (see table 2).
-The team will work closely with Discharge Support Service, Community Elderly Mental Health Teams, Care Homes and primary care to deliver a case management service for dementia clients and their carers and who are currently not managed by traditional mental health specialist services.
+The team will continue to work closely with Discharge Support Service, Community Elderly Mental Health Teams, Care Homes and primary care to deliver a case management service for dementia clients and their carers and who are currently not managed by traditional mental health specialist services.

 In support of the HEAT Target to improve early diagnosis of dementia we have worked with Alzheimer Scotland (AS) to recruit a local dementia adviser.
 In year 1 we match funded their contribution to provide support to patients, their carers and to health and social care staff across all care settings.
 The post supports early diagnosis of dementia and diagnosis in primary care and provides education and training to staff.
-We will continue this investment and use the additional funding to develop our partnership with AS and WDCVS to develop social supports for patients with Dementia and their carers.
-In 2012/13 we have reduced the number of patients delayed at discharge by 50 %.
+With support from AS and WDCVS we continue to develop social supports for patients with Dementia and their carers.

-- Reduce the numbers of patients with delayed discharge from EMI beds by 20% year on year by 2014. - Reduce the average length of stay to 96 days. - Link to supported discharge team to ensure successful transition - Support additional carers in collaboration with Carers of West Dunbartonshire - Avoid Admission to EMI beds particularly from care homes
+- Our target was to reduce the numbers of patients with delayed discharge from EMI beds by 20% year on year by 2014.
+Table 2 shows that this target has been achieved with a 50% reduction over 2011-12 and we will continue to target improvement in this area. - Link to supported discharge team to ensure successful transition - Support additional carers in collaboration with Carers of West Dunbartonshire - Avoid Admission to EMI beds particularly from care homes